-When the child with cerebral palsy moves she may do so in a very strange or abnormal way.
+When the child with cerebral palsy moves she may do so in an unusual way.
 To some extent this should be allowed, as long as the child is able to do things as best she can.
-But also show the child other ways to move in order to correct some of the abnormal positions that she repeats again and again.
+But also show the child other ways to move in order to correct some of the positions that she repeats again and again.
 For example,